• Skip to primary navigation

 • Rinse the stalks and leaves two or three times in cold water to remove all the dirt.

 • Separate stalks from the leaves; don't worry about drying them.
 Coarsely chop the leaves and cut the stalks into 1 ½ to 2-inch lengths.
+If you prefer, you can also cut the stems smaller into ¼ inch pieces.

 • Heat the olive oil in a large skillet set over medium high heat.
 Sauté the beet stalks and spices for 3 minutes, stirring occasionally.
 Add the garlic and sauté another minute, stirring constantly, then dump the stalks into a bowl.